The Transfiguration (film): Plot

-The film opens with a man in a public restroom who overhears slurping noises coming from the far stall.
-He sees that the stall has two people in and, believing that one man is performing fellatio on the other, leaves in embarrassment.
-A look into the stall reveals that Milo, a 14-year-old boy who believes himself to be a vampire is actually drinking the blood of a dead man, having ambushed the man as he was using the bathroom.
-Milo then leaves for his home, public housing in Brooklyn, New York where he lives with his older brother, Lewis.
-Once home, he adds his victim's stolen wallet to a secret bag of cash.
-He habitually watches movies about vampires and extreme graphic violence and writes in a visual journal.
-The journal includes an ongoing list of rules that he believes vampires must follow, like the time of day appropriate to hunt.
-The next morning, Milo throws up the blood.
-A neighborhood gang frequently torments Milo, at one point holding him down and urinating on him.
-That night, while on a hunt, Milo becomes acquainted with another 14-year-old named Sophie who has just moved into the neighborhood.
+Milo is a 14-year-old boy who believes himself to be a vampire, and struggles with remorse over his kills.
+He keeps a visual journal containing rules of vampirism that he must follow, and hoards a secret stash of cash stolen from his numerous victims.
+After ambushing a man in a public public restroom, he leaves for his home, public housing in Brooklyn, New York where he lives with his older brother, Lewis.
+Lewis has refused to tell Milo where their mother is buried, as, before the events of the film, he walked in on him drinking the blood from her freshly slit wrists after her suicide.

-The next day, he again encounters Sophie as a group of drunken teenage boys are gang raping her.
-Once they leave, Sophie begins cutting herself and Milo leans in towards Sophie's bloody arm before she stops him.
+While on a walk, Milo encounters his new neighbor Sophie—with whom he had become acquainted with the night before—as a group of drunken teenage boys are gang raping her.
+Sophie, like Milo, is an [orphan], and lives with her grandfather who regularly beats her.
+Once the boys leave, Sophie begins cutting herself and Milo leans in towards Sophie's bloody arm before she stops him.
 Sophie admits to having contemplated suicide, and in response Milo cryptically tells her that he could not do so because it is "against the rules", alluding to the contents of his visual journal.
 Sophie finds him strange, yet endearing, and they return to Milo's house.
-When Milo shows Sophie a video of lambs being slaughtered, she abruptly leaves.
-The next day she explains she had seen similar videos and has bad memories associated with them.
-He visits the park where he sleeps beneath a bridge and ambushes a hobo and drinks his blood.
+When Milo shows Sophie a video of lambs being slaughtered, she abruptly leaves, though they soon reconcile.
+He visits the park where he sleeps beneath a bridge and ambushes a homeless man and drinking his blood.